mnfst/manifest/README.md

 We welcome contributions to Manifest, Please see our [Contributing Guidelines](./CONTRIBUTING.md) to get started and join the journey.

-Thanks to our first wonderful contributors!
+Thanks to our wonderful contributors!

 <a href="https://github.com/mnfst/manifest/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=mnfst/manifest" />